Masmiseim36/nxpSDK/boards/frdmkw41z/wireless_examples/framework/bootloader_otap/readme.txt

 Overview
 ========
-This is a Bootloader application which is used at the Over-the-Air firmware update process.
+This is a Bootloader application which is used for the Over-the-Air firmware update process.

 Toolchain supported
 ===================